 Students who do not yet have a Columbia GPA are still eligible to apply for the Work Exemption Program.
-Since a transcript is required as part of the application review process applicants should also make sure to upload a copy of their course work in progress when submitting their supporting documents in Lionshare.
+Since a transcript is required as part of the application review process students in their first semester should upload a screenshot from SSOL displaying their class enrollment.

 I did not have an opportunity secured at the time of the application deadline.
 Why is the deadline so early?
 Am I still eligible to apply?

-Deadlines for the Work Exemption Program are set after careful consideration of selecting a date that will allow the greatest number of students an opportunity to take advantage of the program.
+Deadlines for the Work Exemption Program are set after carefully considering a date that will allow the greatest number of students an opportunity to take advantage of the program.
 The WEP committee aims to notify students of a decision on their application with enough time for them to accept an employment offer or have time to consider their employment plans if they are not selected for the program.

-The WEP committee meets to conduct their review of applicants immediately following the application deadline.
-Students who are selected for the program for the semester are chosen within the context of the applicant pool for that semester and additional, individual reviews for students who miss the application deadline are not offered.
+The WEP committee begins reviewing applicants immediately following the application deadline.
+Students who are selected for the program are chosen within the context of the applicant pool for that semester and additional, individual reviews for students who miss the application deadline are not offered.